Cell & Gene Therapy CLEANROOMS

 About Cell & Gene Therapy

-Cell and gene therapy are two fairly new practices in the healthcare industry, but they’re quickly evolving to effectively treat life-threatening conditions in a safer, more targeted, and less-invasive way.
+Cell and gene therapy is quickly evolving to effectively treat life-threatening conditions and rare diseases in a safer, more targeted, and less invasive way.

-The process of treating patients with cell and gene therapies has started in multiple countries, and it’s already saved many lives.
+Many countries are now treating patients with cell and gene therapies, and it’s already saved many lives.
 However, there’s also much research still to be done within this industry.
-As recognition for these treatments continues to grow, and as healthcare specialists continue their research, cleanrooms are needed to ensure safe testing, manufacturing, and distribution practices.
+As recognition for these treatments continues to grow, and as healthcare specialists continue their research, cleanrooms and support areas are needed to ensure safe manufacturing, testing and distribution practices.

 Cell & Gene Therapy Cleanroom Standards